 Customer service in the real estate industry is far more than just showing up on time for clients and making polite chit-chat.
 Real estate is a competitive field, and not everyone with a license can make it to the next level.
 For a better idea of how to infuse sincerity and warmth into every transaction, see why there isn't a lot of room for error when buying and selling either residential or commercial property.

 Few real estate agents choose the field if they don't enjoy working with people, but some people don't realize just how much time they'll be spending with their clients.
 This kind of repeated exposure can really hurt a real estate agent who doesn't put an emphasis on customer service.
 A straight-forward purchase won't quite look so simple when the title company unearths a conflict or the buyer wants to renegotiate with the seller at the last minute.
 Agents need to know how to cope with these situations without betraying their frustration.

 Buyers Rely on Agents

-Buyers choose to work with agents because they acknowledge they don't have the time or the specialized knowledge to do what an agent does.
+Buyers choose to work with agents because they acknowledge they don't have the time or the specialized knowledge, much like getting a business loan, to do what an agent does.
 A real estate agent who misses certain details or who fails to make follow-up calls will earn a very bad name for themselves very quickly.
 If there's any kind of delay in the home sale because of a miscommunication, clients will legitimately wonder what they're even paying for.